Buckeye, Arizona

 Is it a good time to buy in Buckeye?+

-Based on current ARMLS data, the Buckeye market is currently balanced, with homes averaging 24 days on market.
-Price appreciation has been running at roughly 4 to 7 percent year-over-year.
+The Buckeye market currently reads as a balanced market, with homes averaging 61 days on market (as of July 2026).
 Well-prepared buyers can find good opportunities, particularly for homes that have been on market for 30-plus days or in areas where new construction is adding inventory.

 How fast are homes selling in Buckeye?+

-In Buckeye, the average days on market is currently 24 days.
+In Buckeye, the average days on market is currently 61 days (as of July 2026).
 Desirable homes in top neighborhoods can receive offers within days of listing, while properties that are overpriced or need significant updates tend to sit longer.
 The spring selling season (February through May) is typically the most competitive period in the Buckeye market.

 What are the hidden costs of buying in Buckeye?+